Marga8/Granger-Causality-in-High-Dimensional-VARs/README.md

 # Granger-Causality-in-High-Dimensional-VARs (HDGC)

-This Github repo contains the R scripts used to carry out Granger causality tests as used in the empirical applications of the paper: Hecq,A., Margaritella,L., Smeekes,S. (2019), "Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure" (forthcoming).
+This Github repo contains the R scripts used to carry out Granger causality tests as used in the empirical applications of the paper: Hecq,A., Margaritella,L., Smeekes,S. (2019), "Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure".

                                              ########################
                                                    DESCRIPTION: